outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 					- immune system analysis:

+						- is there a way to tip the system in favor of repair/regeneration/recovery functions rather than deletion or error-prone functions, such as making repair processes happen more often or making those processes more aggressive, in a way that the copying function isnt interfered with, or can protective membranes & other protective tools be used to ensure fewer errors occur, or that copying is done slower or at larger scales and error-heavy versions are destroyed in a competitive filter, so correct copies survive

+						- which part of the immune system can wrap/isolate a pathogen with a membrane that is identified as a waste product

 						- the immune system can be hijacked, either by a pathogen or by accident, to identify host cell antigens to build antibodies for

 							- this is the problem type: